curbmap/curbmap-ios/README.md

 # curbmap iOS application
+Changes 1-1-18 -> 1-12-18
+1. Cleaned up interface
+2. Added the option to take a photo or use a photo from the library and place the photo at some exact position on the map, then upload it (or in fact, only upload it when you're on wifi since uploading 6+ MB every time is silly.
+We'll handle it in the background in bulk when you start the app and youre on wifi.)
+3. Add a line not just a photo.
+This is the more "detailed" and helpful approach to getting real restrictions from users.
+Add multiple restrictions for each line you create (say the street is no parking 8-10am Mondays, and 2 hour parking other times.
+You can add these two... just click add another).
+4. Just like photos, your lines will only be uploaded on wifi, unless you have offline set to off in settings.
+5. A new view to choose whether you're adding a line or photo instead of alerts now.
+6. Testing version 0.3 around LA.
+If you want to get in on that build, email me your itunes email address.

 Changes 12-29-17 -> 1-1-18
 1. Login and Signup are working
 2. Signup still needs to learn how to tell you that you're not doing something right